AndreRab/Multi-Phase-Corruption-Curriculum-for-Diffusion-Language-Models-training/docs/RESEARCH_PROPOSAL.md

 This direction can be described as a **semantic-distance-controlled multi-phase corruption curriculum** for diffusion language models.
 The expected contribution is not a new Transformer backbone, but a new training-time corruption policy that can be compared directly against standard masked and random discrete diffusion approaches.

+## Deliberate difference between training and final validation

+The training rollout and the final denoising procedure intentionally use different position-update policies.
+During training, the model's predictions are fed back into the next rollout step for every corrupted position.
+This maximizes exposure to the model's own errors and provides a broad learning signal for iterative correction.

+During final validation/inference, the model updates only the positions with the highest confidence at the current step.
+The remaining positions are kept unchanged until a later iteration, so that reliable corrections can improve the context before more uncertain tokens are modified.
+This conservative confidence-based refinement is the intended inference policy.
+The difference between the two procedures is therefore a conscious design decision: training prioritizes learning from self-generated errors, while validation measures the quality of selective, confidence-guided denoising.

 ---

 # Method Comparison and Open Questions